gallotor/ToDoList/README.md

 `http://localhost:8080`

-After this, MongoDB will be accesible from inside the cluster.
-A port forward can be used to expose the DDBB externally (remenber to set up the port forward of MongoDB port)
+ (remember to set up the port forward of MongoDB port)

 ## 📦 Executing the application in a local Container